SmokinCaterpillar/blog/iotchain/iotchain.md

 Next, they give a very rough overview of their systems' potential layout.
-They want to combine the practical Byzantine fault tolerance algorithm, of which variants are applied by renowned coins such as Stellar or Ripple, with a directed acyclic graph structure as utulized by IOTA.
+They want to combine the practical Byzantine fault tolerance algorithm, of which variants are applied by renowned coins such as Stellar or Ripple, with a directed acyclic graph (DAG) structure as utulized by IOTA.
 The details of the combination of the technologies, however, are apparently left as an exercise to the reader.